Movatterモバイル変換

 Origin

 Roti comes from an Indian term for a round flatbread, used more generically to describe a bread sandwich of any shape.[2][3][4]
-The origin of "John" within the name of the dish has not been definitively proven, but may derive from British use of the first name John to address any male person, especially when that person's first name is unknown, difficult to remember or difficult to pronounce, thus a name that may have been used by British armed forces members to address native vendors inBritish Malaya or vice versa.[2][3]
+The origin of "John" within the name of the dish has not been definitively proven, but may derive from British use of John as a generic male first name, especially used to address someone whose first name is unknown, difficult to remember or difficult to pronounce, thus a name that may have been used by British armed forces members to address native vendors inBritish Malaya or vice versa.[2][3]
 Oral sources have claimed that the dish and name originated with aMalay cook who lived in Singapore during the early 1970s.[7]
 In 1976 a stall in theTaman Serasi hawker centre began serving the dish, after obtaining the recipe from another hawker.
 The stall's popularity led its version to became widely associated with the dish.
 It moved toSerangoon Garden Market in 2001.[2]

 Roti john prior to frying.